hyurl/sfn/docs/v0.4.x/en-US/debug.md

 Visual Studio debugger behave a little different than VS Code or WebStorm, when debugging, a new console window will be open.
-Except that, other operations are almost the same, and you can set breakpoints directly in the JavaScript/TypeScript source code.
+Except that, other operations are almost the same, and you can set breakpoints directly in the TypeScript source code.

 <img src="/images/vs-debug2.png"/>